 Buddhas in Mahayana

-However, this tradition of the 28 Samasambuddhas has lost within Mahayana Buddhism, remaining symbolically preserved in Chan with the 28 indian patriarchs.
+However, this tradition of the 28 Samasambuddhas has lost itself within Mahayana Buddhism, remaining symbolically preserved in Chan with the 28 indian patriarchs.

-Concordantly, with regard to Mahayana Buddhism, theoretically is considered that the quantity is enormous, so it is affirmed that there are a Thousand Buddhas.
+Concordantly, with regard to Mahayana Buddhism, it is theoretically considered that the quantity is enormous, so it is affirmed that there are a Thousand Buddhas.
 Some of them are Vessabhū Buddha, Kakusandha (Krakucchanda) Buddha, Konagamana (Kanakamuni) Buddha and Kassapa (Kashyapa) Buddha.
 This implies that there has been a timeless succession of numerous Samasambuddhas who appeared in the past and they will also appear in the future.
 Nevertheless, traditionally it is spoken of a holy trinity composed of Dipankara, Gautama and Metteyya, who are considered as the Buddhas of the Three Times: from past, present and future.
 Popularly, Budai (Hotei) has been recognised as the incarnation of Metteyya, while some Buddhist groups consider that Nichiren was.